DontTalkJustTravel

 • Unsafe misunderstandings at night

-Respect the tone, not just the behavior.
+Rule that works: respect the tone and context, not just the behavior.

-3️⃣ Being careless with nightlife behavior
+3) Being careless with nightlife behavior

 Nightlife is social — not anonymous.